chengchengcode/FAST-data-reduction/README.md

 2, On-Off mode.

 I use On-Off mode to observe some local galaxies larger than several beam size.

 During the On-Off to the target, I set: 2s period noise diode and 1s extract 1 spectrum.

+Here are examples for one galaxy FAST observations pointing at the galaxy center and one spiral arm, corresponding to Beam M09 and M10.

 Reference: